zym9863/CompOrg-Core-Explorer/README_EN.md

    - **Reset**: Reset CPU state
 3. Observe CPU component state changes and data flow
 4. You can modify register and memory values, or add new memory addresses

+### Memory Hierarchy Demo
+1. Select an operation type (Read/Write) and specify a memory address
+2. For write operations, enter the data value to be written
+3. Click "Execute Memory Operation" or use the control buttons
+4. Observe the data flow between CPU, Cache, and Main Memory
+5. Watch for cache hits and misses, and how data is transferred between memory levels
+6. You can modify main memory values or add new memory addresses

 ## Technical Implementation